aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 1. The project title must be identical to the project title that you used in your CLAAUDIA application form.

-2. The timeframe selected in the UCloud interface must match the timeframe that you applied for in your CLAAUDIA application.
+2. The timeframe (start date and duration) selected in the UCloud interface must match the timeframe that you applied for in your CLAAUDIA application.

 3. You must check the box for **Type 1 - AAU** resources.